 If the water is too cold, you’ll risk getting your horse sick and it certainly won’t help with muscle recovery.
-If you’re happy swimming in the water (and you’ll have to get in too!) then you’re horse should be okay as well.
+But if the water is warm enough that you’re happy swimming in it (and you’ll have to get in too!) then your horse should be okay as well.

 If you do have a facility nearby, then be sure to check with your equine insurance provider and see if swimming is covered as it can be quite pricy to pay out of pocket.

-Once you’ve gotten your horse used to the water, you can do all sorts of things:
+Once you’ve got your horse used to the water, you can do all sorts of things:

-- hold on to his mane and just let your body float above his (this works better in salt water but also if you have a life jacket on)
+- Hold onto their mane and just let your body float above his (this works better in salt water but you can also do it in fresh water if you have a life jacket on).

 Here’s a quick Youtube video of horses from Patagonia:

-2) Include at least 1 rest day a week where your turn your horse out to the pasture so they don’t get stiff
+2) Include at least one rest day a week where your turn your horse out to the pasture so they don’t get stiff.

 I hope this article has helped you think of something new to keep your horse happier, healthier and increase the bond between the two of you.